mjancarik/merkur/docs/docs/router-plugin.md

 # Router plugin

 The Merkur router plugin is integration of [universal-router](https://www.npmjs.com/package/universal-router) to Merkur ecosystem and extend `@merkur/plugin-component` for activation only part of widget functionality (controller) for defined path.
-The plugin adds `router` property to your widget with a `link`, `redirect` and `getCurrentRoute` methods.
+The plugin adds `router` property to your widget with a `link`, `redirect`, `getCurrentRoute` and `getCurrentContext`(context from [universal-router](https://www.npmjs.com/package/universal-router)) methods.

 ## Installation